The Progressive ConservativeFederal Institutions

 The President as Economist: Scoring Economic Performance from Harry Truman to Barack Obama

-The Economic Performance of U.S. Presidents: A Scorecard from Harry Truman to Barack Obama provides eye-opening insights about matters of critical importance for the future of the United States.
-Author Richard J. Carroll tackles a topic that has researched and been focused upon for more than 20 years, providing impartial assessments and rankings of each presidential administration according to numerous key performance indicators—quantitative data, not subjective opinions.
-The final chapter combines all of the data to present a numeric score (Presidential Performance Index-PPI) for each administration that allows an overall ranking of the 11 presidents.
+The President as Economist: Scoring Economic Performance from Harry Truman to Barack Obama provides eye-opening insights about matters of critical importance for the future of the United States.
+Author Richard J. Carroll tackles a topic that he has been focused on for more than 20 years, providing balanced assessments and rankings of each presidential administration according to numerous key performance indicators—quantitative data.
+The final chapter combines all of the data to present a numeric score (Presidential Performance Index-PPI) for each administration that allows an overall ranking of the 12 presidents.

 The analysis covers 66 years of U.S. economic history, ranging from 1946 through 2011.
 The earlier administrations of Harry S. Truman through Jimmy Carter set the context against which more recent presidencies are judged.
 This title will be an invaluable resource for everyone from general readers to students at the high school, undergraduate, and graduate levels, as well as journalists, lobbyists, and anyone directly or indirectly involved in the political process.